cosorio94/X-Cell/README.md

 Welcome to the X-Cell app!

-This is a microscopic "spreadsheet" app that will knock your socks off, if you have very, very small socks.
+This is a microscopic "spreadsheet" app that can be uesd to get the sum of various entries.